 Checklist for your first day of day care:

-- **Flea & tick preventatives are highly recommended but not required.
+- **Flea & tick preventatives are highly recommended but not required, However if your pet is found to have fleas they will be sent home.

-- **A lunchtime meal or snack if your dog eats at lunchtime (we can also provide food at lunchtime upon request).
+- **A lunchtime meal or snack if your dog eats at lunchtime (we can also provide food at lunchtime upon request) at no extra charge!

 PLEASE MAKE SURE YOUR DOG COMES WITH A COLLAR ON THEIR NECK.
 MESH AND RUBBER COLLARS ARE HIGHLY RECOMMENDED HERE.
-CHOKE CHAIN AND PINCH COLLARS ARE NOT ALLOWED.
+CHOKE CHAIN AND PINCH COLLARS WILL BE REMOVED BEFORE PLAY OR WHILE IN CRATE

-Playtime will include walks, game playing and obedience made fun.
-We will provide one staff member for every five to ten dogs.
-Big dogs and little dogs will play separately to avoid accidental injury to our smaller friends.
+Playtime will include active play with our human group leaders throwing balls playing soccer, frisbie in the summer we have wading pools in the yards for our water crazy friends plus plenty of play equipment to climb on.
+We will provide one staff member for every five to fifteen dogs.
+Big dogs and little dogs will play separately to avoid accidental injury to our smaller friends, and elderly clients will enjoy quieter spaces.

 Afternoon Free Play

 Play is very similar to the morning activities but tends to be less structured.
-Those signed up for training or grooming will be worked with during this time.
+Those signed up for training will be worked with during this time.

 Activity is slowed and everyone winds down while they wait for their people to pick them up.